 Such an ability to both give and thrive has rendered the monkeypod tree something close to sacred throughout the world.

-Here in Hawaii, the tree inspired one of the most popular restaurants on Maui (Merriman’s award-winning Monkeypod Kitchen in Wailea) and served as a stalwart sign of home for surfer and Pulitzer Prize-winning reporter and memoirist, William Finnegan.
+Here in Hawaii, the tree inspired one of the most popular restaurants on Maui (Merriman’s award-winning Monkeypod Kitchen in Wailea) and served as a stalwart sign of home for the surfer and Pulitzer Prize-winning reporter and memoirist William Finnegan.

 With its pink, tufted blooms—which tend to flower in Spring—the monkeypod has become one of the most ubiquitously photographed and painted trees in the islands, finding its way onto everything from hand towels to sculptures.
 The tree also had a place within Hawaiian royalty: Peacocks, which were venerated by the ali’i, spent nights amid the high branches of monkeypods only to swoop down from their perches to preen under the shade in the mornings.
 In our modern era, eight miles—yes, miles—of white lights are strung around the monkeypod trees in front of the Grand Wailea during the resort’s annual tree lighting ceremony.
 And—for some pop culture trivia here—monkeypods were used to construct the Swiss Familly Robinson’s famous treehouse in the 1960 film adaptation.